hmlehtinen/zodiac/README.md

 A python client to connect to Zodiac

 Install dependencies with
-` pip install -r requirements.text`
+` pip install -r requirements.txt`

 See example usage via:
    `python zodiac.py`